Equations of tropical varieties: Bend loci

-In this section we define \emph{bend locus} schemes; locally, a bend locus is the tropical analogue of the zero locus of a regular function (or collection of regular functions).
-These tropical bend loci are the basic building blocks of scheme-theoretic tropicalization.
+In this section we define the \emph{bend locus scheme} of a tropical regular function; locally, a bend locus is the tropical analogue of the zero locus of a regular function.
+These bend loci will be the basic building blocks of scheme-theoretic tropicalization.

-Recall that over a ring $R$, a polynomial $f \in R[x_1, \ldots, x_n]$ determines a zero locus in $\mathbb{A}^n_R$ as the set of points where $f$ vanishes, but it has the additional structure of a scheme over $R$ given by $\spec R[x_1, \ldots, x_n]/(f)$.
-There are various heuristic arguments (e.g., \cite[\S3]{Sturmfels-first-steps}, \cite[\S3.1]{Mikhalkin-ICM}) that the correct analogue of zero locus in the tropical setting is the locus of points where the piecewise linear graph of a tropical polynomial is nonlinear---i.e., the locus where the graph ``bends''.
-The relevant question in this setting is then, how to endow this set with a semiring scheme structure, and to do so in a way that generalizes from affine space to a larger class of $\F_1$ schemes and allows for coefficients in an arbitrary idempotent semiring rather than just $\T$.
+Recall that over a ring $R$, a polynomial $f \in R[x_1, \ldots, x_n]$ determines a zero locus $V(f) \subset \mathbb{A}^n_R$ as the set of points where $f$ vanishes, but $V(f)$ has the additional structure of a scheme over $R$ given by $\spec R[x_1, \ldots, x_n]/(f)$.
+There are various heuristic arguments (e.g., \cite[\S3]{Sturmfels-first-steps}, \cite[\S3.1]{Mikhalkin-ICM}) that the correct analogue of zero locus in the tropical setting is the locus of points where the piecewise linear graph of a tropical polynomial $f$ is nonlinear---i.e., the locus where the graph ``bends''.
+This set appears in the literature under various names: the tropical hypersurface, tropical vanishing locus, corner locus, or bend locus of $f$.
+We will refer to it as the \emph{set-theoretic bend locus}, and denote it $\setBend(f)$.

-Endowing the set-theoretic bend locus with the structure of a closed subscheme means realizing it as the set of solutions to a system of polynomial equations over $\T$---more precisely, we must construct a congruence on the coordinate algebra of the ambient affine scheme (and a quasi-coherent congruence sheaf in the non-affine case) such that the $\T$-points of the quotient form the set-theoretic bend locus.
-To this end, given an idempotent semiring $S$, an $\F_1$-algebra $A$ (which is the set of monomials) and $f \in A\otimes S$, we construct a congruence $\langle \bend(f) \rangle$ which defines the bend locus $\Bend(f)$ of $f$ as a closed subscheme of $\spec A\otimes S$.
-The generators of this congruence are called the \emph{bend relations} of $f$.
-When the ambient space is a torus and $S=\T$, the $\T$-points of this scheme constitute the set-theoretic bend locus of $f$.

-While the $\T$-points alone are not enough to uniquely determine the scheme structure on $\Bend(f)$, the particular scheme structure we propose here appears quite natural and allows for a robust theory of scheme-theoretic tropicalization to be developed.
-Moreover, it contains strictly more information than the set-theoretic bend locus, including multiplicities (\S\ref{sec:mults}), and it often determines $f$ up to a scalar (see Lemma \ref{lem:hyprecov} below), which the $\T$-points do not in general.
+In embedding tropicalization into semiring scheme theory, the relevant question is then how to realize this set $\setBend(f)$ as the $\T$-points of a naturally associated semiring scheme, and to do so in a way that generalizes from affine space to a larger class of $\F_1$-schemes and allows for coefficients in an arbitrary idempotent semiring rather than just $\T$.
+Associating a closed subscheme structure to the set-theoretic bend locus means realizing it as the set of solutions to a system of polynomial equations over $\T$---more precisely, we must construct a congruence on the coordinate algebra of the ambient affine scheme (and a quasi-coherent congruence sheaf in the non-affine case) such that the $\T$-points of the quotient form the set-theoretic bend locus.
+While the $\T$-points alone are not enough to uniquely determine this congruence, the particular congruence we propose here appears quite natural and allows for a robust theory of scheme-theoretic tropicalization to be developed.